airera/study-sra/README.md

 Contact the corresponding authors via https://julianfrattini.github.io/ and https://quim-motger.github.io/.

-*Cite this work as:* Frattini, J., and Motger, Q. Towards a Software Reference Architecture for Natural Language Processing Tools in Requirements Engineering. _Under Review_.
+*Cite this work as:* Frattini, J., and Motger, Q. Towards a Software Reference Architecture for Natural Language Processing Tools in Requirements Engineering. _Under Review_.[^2]

 ## Description of Artifacts